jrhcodes/2023-08-BAE-FS.Group-Project.MusicGame.FrontEnd-TechSpike/README.md

 # installation
 You will need to run the following commands to install this project after cloning the repository:
+## install node:
 ```
 npm install
 ```
+## install react player
 ```
 npm install react-player
 ```
+## optional - install css animations library - possibly not currently in use
 ```
 npm install animations.css --save
 ```